I Conference of Latin American Population Cohorts for the Study of Chronic Diseases -COPLAS

 Laura Beane-Freeman, NCI/DCEG, Occupational and Environmental Epidemiology Branch

-Ruy Lopez-Ridaura, Study of health of teachers (ESMaestras)
+Ruy Lopez-Ridaura, Teacher Health Study (ESMaestras)

 Silvana Luciani, OPS/Washington, USA

-Isabelle Romieu y Sabina Rinaldi IARC/Estudio PRECAMA
+Isabelle Romieu and Sabina Rinaldi IARC / Study PRECAMA

 Rolando Herrero, International Agency for Research on Cancer-IARC